 3. Do not overstride!
 Most runners take too long a stride when running because they can’t maintain the optimal step rate (about 170-180 steps per minute) – this is often due to gluteus maximus weakness.
 Hamstrings issues, gluteus medius tendonopathies, and other knee related injuries are all linked to this weakness.
 You should talk to your running coach about analysing your stride length and working on your optimal running pace, and see tip #1 about strengthening your gluts!

-Do you have a question for Michael about your running technique or challenges?
+Do you have a question for Adrianne about your running technique or challenges?
 Ask via the comment section below!